 Pvt.
 Vendel J. Trinka Jr. was born on May 25, 1919, in

-East Chicago, Indiana, to Vendal J. Trinka Sr., and
+Michigan, to Vendal J. Trinka Sr., and Elizabeth

 Vendel was inducted in the U.S. Army on April 7, 1941, and sent to Fort Knox, Kentucky, for basic training.
 He was assigned to A Company, 192nd Tank Battalion during basic training.
 The company had been a Wisconsin National Guard Tank Company so the Army filled out the company with men from Wisconsin.

 A typical day for the soldiers started in 6:15 with reveille, but most of the soldiers were up before this since they wanted to wash and dress.
 Breakfast was from 7:00 to 8:00 A.M., followed by calisthenics at 8:00 to 8:30.
 Afterwards, the tankers went to various schools within the company.
 The classes consisted of .30 and .50 caliber machine guns, pistol, map reading, care of personal equipment, military courtesy, and training in tactics.

 At 11:30 the soldiers stopped what they were doing and cleaned up for mess which was from noon to 1:00 P.M.
 Afterwards, they attended the various schools which they had been assigned to on January 13th, such as: mechanics, tank driving, radio operating.
 At 4:30, the soldiers called it a day and returned to their barracks and put on dress uniforms and at five held retreat and followed by dinner at 5:30.
 After dinner, they were off duty and lights were out at 9:00 P.M., but they did not have to turn in until 10:00 when Taps was played.